People who report feeling lonely are more than twice as likely to also have a substance abuse disorder.

 Choosing a rehabilitation centre abroad means you’re away from associates and friends.

 You don’t have to disclose the reason for your trip and can undertake your treatment away from prying eyes and questions.

-Feeling the sun on your skin (as long as your wearing suntan lotion) has huge benefits to your mental and physical wellbeing.
+Feeling the sun on you’re skin (as long as your wearing suntan lotion) has huge benefits to your mental and physical wellbeing.
 Amongst other benefits, exposure to sunlight improves our mood, helps us to enjoy a better quality of sleep and lowers our blood pressure.

 Often the weather can play a negative role in how we feel and our stress-levels, so choosing a recovery centre in a destination where we can get out and enjoy fresh air, a natural environment and a sunnier, warm climate, can go a long way towards aiding our recovery.

 South Africa enjoys a lovely, temperate climate with plenty of sunny, dry days.
 Here in White River, Mpumalanga we enjoy a warm climate, with mild winters and a sub-tropical climate, making for an ideal rehab destination.

 An essential part of the recovery process is taking yourself out of routine life and surroundings.
 This is the first step to a fresh, new beginning.

 When you stick to what you know and who you know, the chances are you’ll find a variety of reasons why ‘a drink’ is a good idea.
 Going abroad to undertake rehab treatment gives you space and freedom to disconnect from the enablers and negative people that trigger your addiction.